 To update an extensibility project to NuGet VS SDK reference assemblies

 Determine the VS SDK reference assemblies your project needs.
 In Solution Explorer, expand the project’s References node and review the list of project references.
 VS SDK references assemblies will have the prefix Microsoft.VisualStudio in the name (for example: Microsoft.VisualStudio.Shell.14.0).

-Remove the VS SDK reference assemblies from the project by selecting them, right-click and select Remove.
+Remove the VS SDK reference assemblies from the project by selecting them, right click and Remove.

 Add the NuGet versions of the VS SDK reference assemblies.
-While still in the Solution Explorer References node, open the Manage NuGet Packages dialog.
-If you want to learn more about this dialog, see Package Manager UI.
+While still in the Solution Explorer References node, open the Manage NuGet Packages… dialog.
+If you want to learn more about this dialog, see Manage NuGet Packages Using the Dialog.
 The VS SDK reference assemblies are published on nuget.org by VisualStudioExtensibility.

 Using nuget.org as your Package Source, search for the NuGet package name which matches the desired reference assembly (for example: Microsoft.VisualStudio.Shell.14.0) and install it in your project.
 NuGet may add multiple reference assemblies in order to satisfy the initial assembly’s dependencies.

 If you prefer, you can add all the VS SDK reference assemblies at once by installing the VS SDK Meta package.